Application of Sharia by country: Iraq

-Article 1 of Civil Code identifies Sharia as a main source of legislation.
-The 1958 Code, made polygamy extremely difficult, granted child custody to the mother in case of divorce, prohibited repudiation and marriage under the age of 16.
+Article 1 of the Civil Code identifies Sharia as a main source of legislation.
+The 1958 Code "made polygamy extremely difficult, granted child custody to the mother in case of divorce, [and] prohibited repudiation and marriage under the age of 16."
 In 1995, Iraq introduced Sharia punishment for certain types of criminal offenses.

-Iraq's legal system is based on French civil law as well as Sunni and Jafari (Shi’ite) interpretations of Sharia.
+Iraq's legal system is based on Islamic Sunni and Jafari (Shi’ite) interpretations of Sharia.
 Article 41 of the constitution allows for personal status matters (such as marriage, divorce and inheritance) to be governed by the rules of each religious group.
 The article has not yet been put into effect, and a unified personal status law remains in place that builds on the 1959 personal status code.